adrianosela/kms-ca/README.md

 This README will guide you through creating a new (self-signed) CA certificate around a key managed by AWS's Key Management Service (AWS KMS), and be able to issue certificates signed with that CA.

-When you generate Certificate Authority (CA) certificate using an AWS KMS key, the private key never leaves KMS and all signing operations for the CA will also occur within KMS.
+Having a Certificate Authority (CA) where the private key is an AWS KMS key, the private key never leaves KMS and all signing operations for the CA will also occur within KMS.
 This comes with several benefits:

 - with KMS the private key cannot be retrieved and thus it cannot be lost or stolen
 - under-the-hood KMS uses a [FIPS 140-2 L3 certified Hardware Security Module (HSM)](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4523) to store the key